Not the scariest. Not the goriest. Just the most fun!

 Paranormal Ghost Hunt: $20

-The Paranormal Investigation Team (PIT) will offer paranormal ghost hunts throughout Majestic Landing’s surrounding grounds 30 minutes after the haunt closes each night.
-Tickets can be purchased online or at the Haunted Majestic ticket booth during normal operating hours.
-These tours will take place after Haunted Majestic closes on these nights.
+The Paranormal Investigation Team (PIT) will offer paranormal ghost hunts of the Haunted Majestic grounds and barges beginning approximately 30 minutes after the haunt closes each night.
+Tickets can be purchased at the ticket booth from 7 to 11 p.m. on the night of your tour.
+These tours will take place after Haunted Majestic closes on these nights and will last approximately 90 minutes.

 Haunted Majestic is located at Majestic Landing just north of Robert Newlon Airport at the end of Kyle Lane, off WV Route 2 five miles north of Huntington, WV.
 From Interstate 64, take Exit 18 and follow WV Route 193 3 1/2 miles to the intersection of WV Route 2.
 Turn left onto WV Route 2 and go one block to Kyle Lane.
 Turn right onto Kyle Lane and follow 1/4 mile across the railroad tracks to Robert Newlon Airport.
 Parking is available in the field to the right as you enter the airport property.
 Total drive from I-64 Exit 18 is four miles.

-Parking for the Haunted Majestic haunted attraction is $3 per car and is located at the east end of Robert Newlon Airport.
+Parking for the Haunted Majestic haunted attraction is $5 per car and is located at the east end of Robert Newlon Airport.
 After entering the airport property a parking attendant will direct cars to a large field through the gate to the right where sufficient parking will be available.
 From the parking field, the main gate of Majestic Landing is a mere 100 foot walk.
-Look for the large fence, gates, and burning torches at the entrance.
+Look for the large fence, gates, flashing emergency lights, and traffic signal at the entrance.
+Parking is provided by the staff at the Robert Newlon Airport which is not a part of Haunted Majestic.
+The funds generated from parking go to help provide free community activities at the airport such as July 4th fireworks and other events.
+Payment for parking is cash only.
+Credit cards are not accepted for parking

 Haunted Majestic is operated by a 100% volunteer staff.
 All of our planners, designers, guides, and management personnel are volunteers.
 If you would like to volunteer to work at Haunted Majestic you can contact us through the website’s contact form.